 Responsibilities of a Real Estate Agent

 A real estate agent assists clients in the acquisition, rental, or sale of real estate.
 They give market information, walkthroughs, and direction and help customers during the purchasing, selling, or leasing of their properties.
-The real estate agent needs to be aware of every recent change in the real estate market and needs to inform their clients about risky moves and advise them.
+Real Estate agents need to be aware of every recent change in the real estate market and need to inform their clients about risky moves and advise them.
 The services of the real estate agent are important to their clients as they rely on the agent’s knowledge of the market and trust their advice.